yugabyte/yugabyte-db/docs/content/v1.2/architecture/concepts/acknowledgements.md

     weight: 1130
 ---

-The Yugabyte DB codebase has leveraged several open source projects as a starting point.
+The YugabyteDB codebase has leveraged several open source projects as a starting point.

 * Postgres stateless language layer for implementing YSQL.